Rwandantechy/Gmail-like-broadcasting-system/Readme.md

 1. Configure environment variables:
    Create a `.env` file in the root directory with the following variables:
+   I have used ``MySql DBMS`` but feel to adjust to your  databse of choice.

    1. ``PORT=4000``
    2. ``MYSQL_HOST=your_mongodb_uri``